eyob721/alx-higher_level_programming/0x03-python-data_structures/README.md

 [6-print_matrix_integer.py](./6-print_matrix_integer.py)

 - A function that prints a matrix of integers.
-- The integers must not be casted into strings.
+- The integers must not be converted into strings.
 - It is assumed that the matrix contains integers only.

 [7-add_tuple.py](./7-add_tuple.py)

-- A function that adds two tuples of integers and returns thier sum in tuple form.
+- A function that adds two tuples of integers and returns their sum in tuple form.

 [8-multiple_returns.py](./8-multiple_returns.py)